-In practice, that means if you have 6 months or a year to travel, you should limit yourself to 6 or 12 countries maximum, one or two less if possible.
+In practice, that means if you have 6 months or a year to travel, you should limit yourself to 6 or 12 countries at absolute maximum, one or two less if possible.
 Just give yourself time to relax (it is still a holiday remember) and see and take in some of the amazing places you are visiting.

 This way you can enjoy the journey as well as the destination, because that is what backpacking is about too.

 You can take your time and relish the people you meet and the experiences you have along the way.
 You can travel slowly between town to town and discover new places that aren’t in the guidebook.
-You can immerse yourself in different cultures, truly see and learn about the countries you are visiting.
+You can immerse yourself in different cultures and truly see and learn about the countries you are visiting.
 Most of all, your overriding memories of your trip won’t be which airport was the nicest!

 You have probably dreamed about seeing the places you are visiting for a long time, had prolonged daydreams of experiencing the culture, the food or the people.
 You probably have a long list of things you would love to see and do.
 So why rush through a country and barely do any of that?